couchbase/query/tutorial/content/slide-1.md

 ## <b>Section 1.
-SQL for Documents (N1QL) Basics</b>
+N1QL Basics</b>

 ## Welcome

 Welcome to the Couchbase query tutorial!

-SQL for Documents, codename N1QL (pronounced “nickel”), is the new query language from Couchbase.
+N1QL (pronounced “nickel”), SQL for JSON, is the new query language from Couchbase.
 It extends SQL to JSON document databases.

 On the right hand side you see a query editor.